Your Place or Mine (film): Plot

 Peter grows closer to Jack and convinces the hockey coach to let him try out for the team.
-Meanwhile, Debbie goes out on a date with Theo, which ends with them having sex at Peter's apartment.
+Meanwhile, Debbie goes out on a date with Theo, which ends with them spending the night together.
 Debbie accidentally sets off the apartment's remote camera, leading to Peter witnessing them.
-Disturbed, he goes to a bar and meets an old girlfriend but cannot bring himself to sleep with her.
-He realizes that he is in love with Debbie.
+Disturbed, he goes to a bar to meet with an old girlfriend but cannot bring himself to sleep with her.
+That's when Peter realizes that he is in love with Debbie.

+Back at Debbie's, Peter talks about his relationship with Debbie with their mutual friend Alicia.
+She encourages him to finally act on his feelings for her rather than repress them again, as he's been doing for decades.

-On Debbie's last day in New York, she passes her exam and unintentionally discovers Peter's hidden mementos of her.
-When Debbie meets with Theo, he informs her that he has gotten her an interview with a major publisher.
-When he expresses a desire to continue dating her, she confesses that she is in love with someone else.
+On Debbie's last day in NYC, she passes her exam and unintentionally discovers Peter's hidden mementos of her.
+When Debbie meets with Theo, he tells her he has gotten her an interview with Macmillan so they could potentially date.
+However, she confesses that she is in love with someone else.

-In Los Angeles, Jack's hockey tryout goes badly, and he ends up injured.
-Peter calls Debbie, and she is enraged that he endangered her son even though Jack appears to be okay.
-She rushes to leave and get back home to Jack and tells Peter to be gone by the time she arrives.
+In LA, Jack's hockey tryout goes well, but he ends up injured.
+Peter calls Debbie, and she is enraged that he endangered her son, even though Jack appears okay.
+She rushes to leave and get back home to her son, telling Peter to be gone before she arrives.

 Peter and Debbie come face-to-face at LAX.
-After a heated argument, Peter admits that he is in love with Debbie, and they kiss.
-Six months later, Peter has become a published author and moved in with Debbie.
-She is an editor at an indie publishing house, and Jack is playing on the hockey team.
+After a heated argument, he declares that he is deeply in love with her, and has been since they met, and they kiss passionately.
+Six months later, they are married, Peter has become a published author and moved in with them in California.
+She is an editor at an indie publishing house, and Jack is on the hockey team.